ExgnosisClasses/IBM-Terraform-March20/Labs/Lab8-4-AWS.md

 ### Step Four - Clean up the resources

-* You can skip this step if you want to continue using your remote backend.
+You can skip this step if you want to continue using your remote backend.

-* Go to the S3 console and delete the contents of your bucket
+Go to the S3 console and delete the contents of your bucket.
+Terraform cannot delete the bucket unless it is empty.

-* Run terraform destroy in the backend directory to remove the remote backen bucket and lock table
+Run terraform destroy in the backend directory to remove the remote backend bucket and lock table

 ### Done